What You Need to Know About Machining and Fabrication? A Complete Guide

 3. Laser Cutting in Fabrication

-Laser cutting uses a high-powered laser to cut or engrave materials, and it’s become a staple in fabrication because:
+Laser cutting uses a high-powered laser to cut or engrave materials.
+It has become a staple in fabrication because:

-• It’s fast: Laser cutters can cut a 4×8 foot steel sheet in minutes.
+• It is fast: Laser cutters can cut a 4×8 foot steel sheet in just minutes.

-• It’s clean: No rough edges, so less finishing work is needed.
+• It is clean: It leaves no rough edges, so less finishing work is needed.

-A metal shop owner I know switched from plasma cutting (older tech) to laser cutting for making custom metal signs.
-He reported that laser cutting reduced finishing time by 70% and allowed him to take on more complex designs (like intricate logos) that plasma cutting couldn’t handle.
+A metal shop owner I know switched from plasma cutting to laser cutting for making custom metal signs.
+He reported that laser cutting reduced his finishing time by 70% and allowed him to take on more complex designs, like intricate logos, that plasma cutting simply could not handle.

 4. Automation in Fabrication